Oscar Hiljemark

-Oscar Karl Niclas Hiljemark ([ˈhɪ̂lːjɛˌmark]; born 28 June 1992) is a Swedish professional football coach and a former midfielder.
-He is the manager of the Danish club AaB.
-Starting off his career with IF Elfsborg in 2010, he went on to represent PSV, Palermo, Genoa, Panathinaikos, and Dynamo Moscow before retiring at AaB in 2021.
+Oscar Karl Niclas Hiljemark ([ˈhɪ̂lːjɛˌmark]; born 28 June 1992) is a Swedish professional football coach and a former player who is the manager of the Swedish club IF Elfsborg.
+A midfielder, he started his career with IF Elfsborg in 2010 and went on to represent PSV, Palermo, Genoa, Panathinaikos, and Dynamo Moscow before retiring at AaB in 2021.
 A full international between 2012 and 2020, he won 28 caps for the Sweden national team and represented his country at UEFA Euro 2016 and the 2018 FIFA World Cup.

 Club career

 Early career

 Hiljemark played for Swedish top team IF Elfsborg.
 He was chased by many clubs in Sweden in his youth but decided to sign a youth contract with Elfsborg in 2008.
 He participated in many national team camps as a young player, and was predicted a great career for his mature style of play.

 IF Elfsborg

 Two years after signing with Elfsborg, at the age of 18, he earned a place in the senior team after playing in the Elfsborg and Sweden national youth teams.
 During his first year in the Elfsborg senior team he played 4 games in Allsvenskan and 2 games in the Europa League qualifications.
 He played 30 minutes in the Europa League play-off match against Napoli.
 The game ended with a 2–0 loss for Elfsborg after two goals from Edinson Cavani.

 He made his first team debut in Elfsborg's 2–2 draw away at IF Brommapojkarna on 26 September 2010, and scored his first goal against Syrianska FC in a 2–1 home victory on 27 June 2011.

 At the age of 18 in his debut season 2011, he was nominated as newcomer of the year, being the youngest of the nominated.
 He also won the prestigious Månadens Tipselitspelare prize with the jury's citation: "Oscar Hiljemark has been endowed with a massive winning attitude that he has used to the competitive environment for the optimum development.
 He is a talented player who works hard and takes a mature responsibility from his midfield position."
 Players who also won the prize are Freddie Ljungberg, Johan Elmander, Olof Mellberg and Kim Källström.

 After a successful 2011 season, Hiljemark was scouted and chased by clubs such as Genoa and Club Brugge, but Elfsborg ignored the bids, as they want him for a few more seasons.